nims11/IPod-Shuffle-4g/README.md

 #### Additions to the original
 * Option to disable voiceover
 * Initialize the IPod Directory tree
+* Instead of throwing an unicode error, renames the filename

 ##TODO
 * Last.fm Scrobbler